-Hearing loop systems (also known as loop systems and induction loop systems) help people who are deaf or have a hearing loss to pick up sounds more clearly, by reducing background noise.
-They work in a particular area when a person’s hearing aid is switched to the ‘T’ setting (or loop programme).
-This allows them to focus on sounds – such as a person speaking – from the loop system microphone, rather than the internal hearing aid microphone, which normally amplifies all noise in the area.
-The system helps hearing aid users to communicate efficiently and confidentially, even in noisy environments where they often struggle.
+Hearing loop systems (also known as loop systems and induction loop systems) help people who are deaf or have hearing loss to pick up sounds more clearly, by reducing background noise.
+They work when a person’s hearing aid is switched to the loop or ‘T’ setting.
+This allows them to focus on sounds – such as a person speaking – from the hearing induction loop microphone, rather than the internal hearing aid microphone, which normally amplifies all noise in the area.
+A loop system helps hearing aid users to communicate more easily, even in noisy environments where they often struggle.

-Loop systems in public buildings should be installed to the British Standard Code of Practice for Audio Frequency Induction Loop Systems BS 7594.
-If your installer confirms that the work is to this standard, it should mean that your induction loop system is designed and installed to professional standards, works properly, and meets regulations.
-The loop itself should also conform to BS EN 60118-4:2006 (Electroacoustics.
+Induction loop systems in public buildings should be installed to the British Standard Code of Practice for Audio Frequency Induction Loop Systems BS 7594.
+This means that your loop system is designed and installed to professional standards, works properly, and meets regulations.
+The hearing loop itself should also conform to BS EN 60118-4:2006 (Electroacoustics.
 Hearing aids.
 Induction Loop systems for hearing aid purposes.
 Magnetic field strength)

-You can find out more about our induction loop systems in this brochure: Hearing support systems brochure.
+You can find out more about induction loop systems in our Hearing support systems brochure.
 It is a good source of reference but we recommend also calling us to discuss your specific requirements.

-To find out more about the various types of loop systems available, and to discuss what is most suitable for your needs and get an idea of hearing loop systems prices, please contact us:
+To find out more about the various types of loop systems available, discuss what is most suitable for your needs and get an idea of hearing loop systems prices, please contact us: